Global reconstruction of analytic functions from local expansions: Introduction

 \section{Introduction}

 Finding the global behavior of an analytic function in terms of its Taylor coefficients is a notoriously difficult problem.
-In fact, there cannot exist a general solution to this problem, since undecidable questions can be quite readily formulated in such terms.
+In fact, there cannot exist a general solution to this problem, since many undecidable questions can be quite readily reformulated in such terms.

-Obviously too, mere estimates on the coefficients do not provide enough information for global description.
-But constructive, detailed knowledge of the coefficients does.
-Simple examples are

-(Certainly, as presented, $f_4$ does not define a function; the question for $f_4$ is whether the series is Borel summable.